-“The radiation here is less than you received on your flight 10,000 miles high, from the U. S.” said Nazar, our guide.
+“The radiation here is less than you received on your flight 10,000 miles high, from the U. S,” said Nazar, our guide.
 He had a hand-held Geiger counter with him at all times and frequently took readings to assure us.
 On leaving the Exclusion Zone we had to pass through radiation detectors to make sure we had not picked up any radioactive material; none of us did.

 Before the 1986 nuclear catastrophe, Pripyat was the pride and joy of Ukraine, which had high hopes for duplicating the success in other cities.
 Pripyat’s 50,000 residents reportedly enjoyed an income 40% higher than the rest of Ukraine because of the nuclear facility.
 Tragically, the city wasn’t evacuated until two days after the disaster.

 Among the Chernobyl sites we toured were the abandoned amusement park, hotel, schools, and government buildings.
 The Kindergarten, especially, affected me deeply.
-To this day, the images of the cribs, disheveled books, and ruined dolls are accompanied with the stinging of tears in the back of my eyes.
+To this day, the images of the cribs, disheveled books, and ruined dolls are accompanied by the stinging of tears in the back of my eyes.

 As broken stained-glass crunched beneath my feet, and I had to sidestep puddles of standing water and other debris, I could not help but marvel that we’d never have access to such a destroyed place as Chernobyl in highly-regulated America.

 - Eastern Europe is fascinating to baby boomers who lived through the Cold War.